-In this survey, I have summarized the field evidence on three classes of deviations from the standard model: nonstandard preferences, nonstandard beliefs, and nonstandard decision making.
-I have discussed how rational agents in the market respond to these nonstandard features.
+In this survey, I summarized the field evidence on three classes of deviations from the standard model: non-standard preferences, non-standard beliefs, and non-standard decision-making.
+I discussed how rational agents in the market respond to these non-standard features.
 As this survey documented, deviations from the standard model are not confined to laboratory decisions.
 Most phenomena that are important in laboratory experiments also affect decisions in a variety of economic settings.
 Hence, I expect that economists will increasingly take behavioral phenomena into account in their analysis.

-Why don't market forces eliminate nonstandard behavior?
+Why don't market forces eliminate non-standard behavior?
 While a full discussion of this objection is beyond the scope of this article, I address two related arguments, one on experience and another on aggregation.
-A first argument is that experience reduces nonstandard behavior.
-Indeed, experience appears to mitigate the endowment effect (List 2003, 2004).
-Palacios-Huerta and Oscar Volij (forthcoming) provide concordant evidence on the effect of experience on the ability to perform backward induction.
+A first argument is that experience reduces non-standard behavior.
+Indeed, experience appears to mitigate the endowment effect (List, 2003 and 2004).
+Palacios-Huerta and Volji (2007) provide concordant evidence on the effect of experience on the ability to perform backward induction.
 They consider the centipede game.
 Chess players, who have to routinely perform backward induction-type reasoning, come close in their play to the predictions of backward induction, in sharp contrast to college students.

 However, it would be wrong to conclude, based on this evidence, that behavioral phenomena should not matter in the field.
-I list four reasons.
-(1) In a number of economic decisions, feedback is infrequent (such as in house purchases) or noisy (such as in financial investments) and, hence, most individuals are inexperienced.
-(2) Experience can exacerbate a bias if individuals are not Bayesian learners.
-Michael S. Haigh and List (2005) use a simple investment game and show that professional investors display significantly more myopic loss aversion (see section 2.2) than students.
-A possible explanation is that the short-term incentives in the workplace teach these investors to frame problems narrowly, contrary to the prediction of the standard theory.
-(3) In principle, debiasing by experienced agents can be a substitute for direct experience.
-However, as Gabaix and Laibson (2006) show, experienced agents such as firms typically have little or no incentive to debias individuals.
-(4) Finally, not all nonstandard features should be mitigated by experience.
+I list four reasons. (i) In a number of economic decisions, feedback is infrequent (such as in house purchases) or noisy (such as in financial investments), and hence most individuals are inexperienced. (ii) Experience can exacerbate a bias if individuals are not Bayesian learners.
+Haigh and List (2004) use a simple investment game and show that professional investors display significantly more myopic loss aversion (see Section 2.2) than students.
+A possible explanation is that the short-term incentives in the workplace teach these investors to frame problems narrowly, contrary to the prediction of the standard theory. (iii) In principle, debiasing by experienced agents can be a substitute for direct experience.
+However, as Gabaix and Laibson (2006) show, experienced agents such as firms typically have little or no incentive to debias individuals. (iv) Finally, not all non-standard features should be mitigated by experience.
 Experience should not affect social preferences any more than it should affect preferences for the characteristics of cars.

 A second argument is that, even if experience or debiasing do not eliminate the biases, the biases will not affect aggregate market outcomes.
 The argument is made forcefully in financial markets: given arbitrage, the rational investors set prices.
-However, as I discussed, the limits to arbitrage (DeLong et al. 1990) imply that individuals with nonstandard features will in general affect stock prices.
-In addition, in most settings, there is no plausible incentive to eliminate a bias and, hence, the effect of nonstandard behavior aggregates linearly.
-If a share of the population procrastinates saving for retirement, the aggregate savings rate will reflect proportionally the undersaving by this group.
-This is true unless a different institutional design is put in place, such as the SMarT plan (Thaler and Benartzi 2004).
-(Notice that this plan was designed by academics, not by firms though firms ultimately adopted it).
+However, as we discussed, the limits to arbitrage (DeLong et al., 1991) imply that individuals with non-standard features will in general affect stock prices.
+In addition, in most settings, there is no plausible incentive to eliminate a bias and hence the effect of non-standard behavior aggregates linearly.
+If a share of the population procrastinates saving for retirement, the aggregate savings rate will reflect proportionally the under-saving by this group.
+This is true unless a different institutional design is put in place, such as the SMarT plan (Benartzi and Thaler, 2004).
+(Notice that this plan was designed by academics, not by firms-though firms ultimately adopted it).